Women's Leadership Awards Luncheon

 • Janet N. Ekezie, San Antonio Area Foundation

-• Laura Garza, San Antonio College and Teatro Audaz
+• Laura Garza, San Antonio College & Teatro Audaz San Antonio

 • Sandra Montoya, Sandra Montoya Financial Solutions